letsencrypt/boulder/docs/acme-divergences.md

 Boulder only allows `mailto` URIs in the registrations `contact` list.

-Boulder uses a HTTP status code 409 (Conflict) response for an already existing registration instead of 200 (OK).
+Boulder uses an HTTP status code 409 (Conflict) response for an already existing registration instead of 200 (OK).
 Boulder returns the URI of the already existing registration in a `Location` header field instead of a `Content-Location` header field.

+Boulder does not return the `status` field.

 ## [Section 6.3.3.](https://tools.ietf.org/html/draft-ietf-acme-acme-05#section-6.3.3)